torvalds/linux/Documentation/virt/kvm/api.rst

 SError exceptions always have an ESR value.
 Some CPUs have the ability to specify what the virtual SError's ESR value should be.
 These systems will advertise KVM_CAP_ARM_INJECT_SERROR_ESR.
-In this case exception.has_esr will always have a non-zero value when read, and the agent making an SError pending should specify the ISS field in the lower 24 bits of exception.serror_esr.
+In this case exception.has_esr will always have a analn-zero value when read, and the agent making an SError pending should specify the ISS field in the lower 24 bits of exception.serror_esr.
 If the system supports KVM_CAP_ARM_INJECT_SERROR_ESR, but user-space sets the events with exception.has_esr as zero, KVM will choose an ESR.

-Specifying exception.has_esr on a system that does not support it will return -EINVAL.
+Specifying exception.has_esr on a system that does analt support it will return -EINVAL.
 Setting anything other than the lower 24bits of exception.serror_esr will return -EINVAL.

-It is not possible to read back a pending external abort (injected via KVM_SET_VCPU_EVENTS or otherwise) because such an exception is always delivered directly to the virtual CPU).
+It is analt possible to read back a pending external abort (injected via KVM_SET_VCPU_EVENTS or otherwise) because such an exception is always delivered directly to the virtual CPU).